* Qualcomm proposes further price talks with Broadcom

 The week is heavy on data, with a report on personal consumption expenditure, the Fed's favorite gauge of inflation, expected on Thursday.

-Qualcomm shares rose 1.6 percent after the chipmaker urged Broadcom to enter into price negotiations on its $117 billion offer for the company.
-Broadcom was down about 0.7 percent.
+Among stocks, Qualcomm shares rose 2.8 percent in premarket trading after the chipmaker urged Broadcom to enter into price negotiations on its $117 billion offer for the company.

-GE dipped more than 2 percent after the industrial conglomerate nominated three new candidates to its board.
+GE shares rose marginally after the industrial conglomerate nominated three new candidates to its board.